platformsh/platformsh-docs/docs/src/domains/cdn/_index.md

 ### Allowing and denying IP addresses

-If your CDN does not support adding headers to the request to origin, you can allow the IP addresses of your CDN.
+If your CDN doesn't support adding headers to the request to origin, you can allow the IP addresses of your CDN.

 {{< note >}}
 You *WILL* have to update your configuration when your CDN updates their IP addresses.